At Eagle Creek Academy, we plan challenging lessons.

 Middle School: Density

 The students observed two boxes that had about the same volume (space available inside the box).
 One box was made of Styrofoam, which is a light material, and the other box was made of cardboard, which is heavy.
 However, the students discovered that due to the contents of the boxes, the Styrofoam box was heavier.
 This helped them figure out for themselves that density matters.
-They even came up with the formula (with some strategic guidance!): density equals mass divided by volume.
+With some strategic guidance, they even came up with the formula: density equals mass divided by volume.

 Grade 4: Text + Thinking = Reading